Owen Petersen: Biography

 He is a retired military officer.

 He has been a member of the Wyoming House of Representatives since 2001.
 In 2009, he sponsored HB 74, a bill that would have made marriage contracts from out-of-state valid in Wyoming so long as they involve one man and one woman.

-He is a member of the National Rifle Association, the American Legion, the Lions Clubs International, Ducks Unlimited, and the AARP.
+He is a member of the National Rifle Association of America, the American Legion, the Lions Clubs International, Ducks Unlimited, and the AARP.
 He is a member of the Church of Jesus Christ of Latter-day Saints.
 He is married with three children and seven grandchildren.